England Football Online

 Commentator: Steve Bower with Graeme Le Saux

-"HERROES & VILLAINS" Mirror Sport
+"HERROES & VillanS" Mirror Sport

 Officials from Netherlands England Squad Type Germany Squad